Translation from the book

 The buildings comprised a wooden house with a brick foundation, two rooms, a kitchen, a pantry, and a narrow but long sunny living-room with a veranda.
 Behind the house was a chiller and outside stairs with a porch and entrance to the attic where mother kept smoked sausages.
-On a nice day, one could see the wooden watchtower, which was built in Koziany during the War, from the porch, .
+On a nice day, one could see from the porch the wooden watchtower, which was built in Koziany during the War.

 The long stables were divided into three parts: room for four horses, six cows, and several pigs.
 Father used to give the wafer [Ed.
 Note: Polish tradition of sharing an unleavened, embossed Christmas wafer on Christmas Eve] to the cattle on Christmas Eve.
 On the opposite side of the stables, behind the pond, there was a barn with farm equipment and three stacks with a removable roof, where father usually stored hay or clover.
 These stacks were a bait for hares, guinea fowl and deer, which father would shoot from time to time with his old rifle brought from the war.